neurahealth/neuracovid-py/README.md

 prediction, sensitivity and severity \
 Normal, Pneumonia, COVID-19 and sensitivity will stored in pecentage
 ## Deployment
-application can be deloped to GCP kubernetes engine
+application can be deployed to GCP kubernetes engine

 #### Done Cheers!